mjmlio/mjml/packages/mjml-hero/README.md

 </aside>

 <aside class="notice">
-  <span style="font-weight:bold;">The background position does not work in fluid-height mode on outlook.com</span>
+  <span style="font-weight:bold;">The background position does not work in fluid-height mode
+   on Outlook.com</span>
 </aside>

 <aside class="notice">
-For better result we encourage you to use a background image width equal to the hero container width and always specify a fallback background color, in case the user email client does not support background images.
+  For all uses of "mj-hero", it's best to set attribute "background-width" to the "mj-hero" container width and to specify a "background-color" (for use only on the few clients that don't support "background-url").
 </aside>

 <aside class="notice">
   Please keep the hero container height below the image height.
-When the hero container height - both in fixed or fluid modes - is greater than the background image height, we can’t guarantee a perfect rendering in all supported email clients
+  When the hero container height &mdash; both in fixed and fluid modes &mdash; is greater than the background image height, we can’t guarantee a perfect rendering in all supported email clients.
 </aside>

 attribute           | unit                                | description                                                          | default value